-Where to stay in Las Vegas: There are so many hotel options in Vegas, but as you only have one night, I’d recommend staying in the centre of the Strip.
-That way you’re right at the heart of the action and don’t waste time in traffic.
+Where to stay in Las Vegas: There are so many hotel options in Vegas, but as you only have one night, I’d recommend staying in the central Strip.
+That way you’re right at the heart of the action and don’t have to waste time in the city’s crazy traffic.
 Paris Las Vegas, Vdara, Caesar’s Palace, the Venetian and Flamingo are all really central – prices vary hugely though so it’s worth shopping around and being flexible about where you stay.

 Day 2: Las Vegas to Zion